roccomuso/iot-433mhz/README.md

 <code>switchToggle = {"card_id": "...", "is_on": true/false, "sent_code": ..., "timestamp": 1453... }</code>

-- <code>GET /api/webhook/active/[WebHookShortname]</code>
+- <code>GET /api/webhook/get</code>
-Active the specified WebHook.
+Return the whole webHook DB file.

-- <code>GET /api/webhook/deactive/[WebHookShortname]</code>
+- <code>GET /api/webhook/get/[WebHookShortname]</code>
-Deactive the specified WebHook.
+Return the selected WebHook.

 - <code>GET /api/webhook/delete/[WebHookShortname]</code>
-Delete the specified webhook.
+Remove all the urls attached to the selected webHook.

+- <code>POST /api/webhook/delete/[WebHookShortname]</code>
+Remove only one single url attached to the selected webHook.
+A json body with the url parameter is required: { "url": "http://..." }

+- <code>POST /api/webhook/trigger/[WebHookShortname]</code>
+Trigger a webHook.
+It requires a JSON body that will be turned over to the webHook URLs.

 # Telegram Bot & Notifications